-After a scouting trip to Argentina in 1978, Sheffield United manager Harry Haslam urged the Second Division club to sign a 17-year-old Maradona in a £200,000 deal – only for the Blades to opt for Alex Sabella in a £160,000 transfer and suffer relegation for the third tier.
+After a scouting trip to Argentina in 1978, Sheffield United manager Harry Haslam urged the Second Division club to sign a 17-year-old Maradona in a £200,000 deal – only for the Blades to opt for Alex Sabella in a £160,000 transfer and suffer relegation to the third tier.

-Nine years, Leeds United managing director Bill Fotherby held talks with an agent of Maradona to see whether the Argentina could be persuaded to join the Whites, who were also in the Second Division at the time.
+Nine years, Leeds United managing director Bill Fotherby held talks with an agent of Maradona to see whether the Argentina star could be persuaded to join the Whites, who were also in the Second Division at the time.

 — MrPaulRobinson (@MrPaulRobinson) October 30, 2017